This article was originally published 15 January 2021, and last updated 10 September 2021.

 ‘Dave and Julie have created a new life in the country with youngest daughter Ruby, while the older Rafter children face new challenges and Grandpa Ted struggles to find his place.
 As Dave enjoys his new-found freedom, Julie must reconcile her responsibilities to the family.’

 This one arrived on New Year’s Day and everyone seems to be loving it, including our critic Mel Campbell.
-The ten-part series was the Aussie streaming service’s biggest premiere to date with viewing records broken, according to Stan, who’ve just announced a second series will go ahead.
+The ten-part series produced by Roadshow Rough Diamond was the Aussie streaming service’s biggest premiere to date with viewing records broken, according to Stan, who’ve just announced a second series will go ahead.

 Filmed in Sydney during the pandemic, the story follows a high achieving teenage girl (Nathalie Morris) who has a surprise baby, causing complications for two families, including her mother, played by Claudia Karvan who is also co-creator and producer.
 The dialogue feels real, the issues aren’t laboured and part of the show’s pleasure lies in seeing the adults behaving with less maturity than the kids.